bianshuyang/LabLink/doc/audience/audience.md

 Visibility setting change:
 We have opted for no visibility setting for program of interest for a professor's posting, because there simply exists no reason why an offering of a research position is to be hidden to someone.
 If the information is outdated, they could simply do a deletion on the program offering, and the user would no longer have access to the database item.

-Nevertheless, students may wish to use the platform to save their drafts before their posting is visible, so the following two options are offered.
+Nevertheless, students may wish to use the platform to save their drafts before their posting is visible, so the following two options are offered: visible to themselves or visible to professors.
 <img width="640" alt="image" src="https://github.com/bianshuyang/LabLink/assets/52821055/a0ba3f26-0af7-491e-9faf-790eae3c44d0">